 Freddy Charley: Navajo.
 Hallmark: FC or F Charley.

 Gary Reeves, decd: Navajo.
 Hallmark: Gary Reeves.
 Born 1962 in Gallup, NM.
 He started to do silver work in 1974.
-He is the brother of David Reeves and half brother to Sunshine Reeves.
-He shows at the Heard Museum and has won many awards.
+He passed away in 2014.
+He was the brother of David Reeves and half brother to Sunshine Reeves.
+He had won many awards.

 Gene Natan: Navajo.
 Hallmark: N.